 - Three educational sessions featuring each lending organization listed below.
-Sessions will include opportunity for one-on-one “office hours” with the lenders.

 - Chris Wendel, Northern Initiatives: Chris Wendel is a Business Advisor with Northern Initiatives, a Community Development Financial Institution based (CDFI) based in Marquette, Michigan.
 Northern Initiatives provides funding and assistance to businesses throughout Michigan.
 They are a partner in the Michigan Good Food Fund helping to bring healthy and affordable foods to our communities.
 Chris has worked with hundreds of business owners in the areas of finance, marketing, and management.

 - Chad Zagar, GreenStone Farm Credit Services: Chad Zagar is the Managing Firector for Tax and Accounting at GreenStone Farm Credit Services, one of America’s largest rural lenders and the country’s seventh largest association in the Farm Credit System.
 Chad oversees a network of accounting experts and has lead audit, review, and consulting services throughout this career.